Aohkne/GameVerse/README.md

       Get in touch with me!
 Whether you have feedback, questions or suggestions, I am always ready to listen.
 Get in touch via email, social media or my online contact form.
 I appreciate your input and strive to        provide the best gaming experience possible.

 ## Getting Started
 Ready to jump into the action?
-Simply click the link below to start playing: :video_game:<a href="https://aohkne.github.io/FNK/" target="_blank">Play Now!</a>
+Simply click the link below to start playing: :video_game:<a href="https://aohkne.github.io/GameVerse/" target="_blank">Play Now!</a>

-Join at FNK Website and let the gaming begin!
+Join at GameVerse Website and let the gaming begin!